-Ireland was unprepared for the 1740 to 1741 famine and ill-equipped to recover from its consequences.
+Ireland was unprepared for the 1740 to 1741 famine and was ill-equipped to recover from its consequences.
 Extreme food shortages, the increased cost of what little food was available, and the lack of welfare agencies outside of the Church contributed to high mortality rates and the absolute necessity to seek better survival opportunities elsewhere.
 Exact numbers of emigrants are unavailable, but it is believed that the ratios are likely to resemble those who emigrated during the next and more widely-known famine, the Great Famine of 1845 to 1852.

 19th-Century Irish Emigration: The Great Famine 1845 - 1852

 The Great Irish Famine (an Gorta Mar) was known internationally as the Irish Potato Famine.
 The event was a result of the potato blight disease that devastated the crops that up to a third of the population depended upon as a staple food.